Web Designer

 1991 – 1994

-We can probably consider Tim Berners-Lee the worlds first ever web designer.
-The founding father of the internet, he created the first ever website in 1991.
-However, the concept of a web designer as a profession didn’t exist at this time.
-Websites were purely text based, with headings, paragraphs and links - but no need for design beyond basic html coding.
-As people started creating and publishing more information on the web, it was clear that one day, how the web looked might become just as important as the information that it held.
+We can consider Tim Berners-Lee the world’s first web designer.
+The founding father of the internet, he created the first-ever website in 1991.
+However, web design as a profession didn’t exist at this time—early websites were purely text-based, with basic HTML formatting for headings, paragraphs, and links.
+There were no images, no layouts, and no styling—just raw information.But as the internet grew, it became clear that how a website looked would one day be just as important as the information it contained.

 1995 – 2000